Botmasher/reactnd-readable/frontend/README.md

 ## Getting Started
-For the backend: open `./api-server` and start the server with `node server.js`
+For the backend: open `./api-server` and start the server with `node server.js` (Clarify these directions please!
+What do I need to do to install and run the backend server?)

 For the frontend: open `./frontend` and start the app with `npm start`